15 March 2019 Christchurch Lockdown Review

-Following the event, the Ministry of Education initiated an independent review by KPMG of the lockdown to ensure that any opportunities for improvement were identified and acted on, so we can strengthen any future response should a similar event occur.
+Following the event, the Ministry of Education initiated an independent review by KPMG(external link) of the lockdown to ensure that any opportunities for improvement were identified and acted on, so we can strengthen any future response should a similar event occur.

 The review identified several areas for improvement including:

 - Review current lockdown and broader emergency management guidance